 Senhor André at first ignores us, then turns around, then tells us that he is not really interested in selling… Then in the same breath says that his sons are in France and are not really interested in coming back and they don’t want the land, so what must he do with it?
 Then he tells us that it’s not up to him but up to the heir in Venezuela to sell, and so on in an incoherent babble.
 I tell him I’m in the village until Friday.
 He says he will try to get his wife to talk to the heir in Venezuela with whom the main decision rests.

-Friday came and went and nothing happened.
-I also didn’t chase up on anything.
+Friday comes and goes and nothing happens.
+Neither do I chase up on anything.
 Time must pass.
 Patience.
 The heir from Venezuela is coming to Madeira sometime in December I hear.
 I’ll wait until then… and perhaps longer.
 Much longer, I feel.

 34. Rotten View

 I come across Senhor Martins on the path.
 Senhor Martins used to live in South Africa but has come back to retire in Madeira.

 Senhor Martins(72): “So, are the pretos (blacks) still killing padeses (Afrikaners) and people in South Africa?
 Hmmm.
 The pretos killed many people in the thirty years I was there.
 Baptista for example, after he had the courtesy of opening his safe for them with a gun to his head and giving them all the money.
 And many others.
 I had a shop in Johannesburg – what do they call it today – Rauten?
 Rawten?
 Rotten?”